isabelandreatta1/Unit2/Communication System.md

 The client has asked to create a communication system which will send messages from the moon to Earth and vice versa.
 The station on Earth is able to read Morse code and the station on the moon is able to read in binary.
 We have to create the communication system for the Earth, which is able to **input English**, and **output in Binary**, and is also able to **translate morse code to English**.
 The user will have to manually input in English and in morse code, but the sending of the messsage and the translation should be automated.
 The client has also specificed some material limitations: only using two buttons, an LCD screen for the display, and an arduino.

 ### Proposed Solution
 Our proposed solution is to create a circuit using an Arduinom with C++.
 We will also use a large lightbulb to indicate the binary code, and the LCD screen to display the English and morse code.
 The way the user will input English is by having a screen with the alphabet, and starting from the middle and moving towards the edge of the screen, will blink two letters at the same time.
 Once the letter desired is blinking, the user is able to press either the left button or right button to indicate which letter to print.
+The first screen would display the letters A-P, the second screen (accessible via specific-button-pattern) will display the rest of the alphabet, and puncutation.
+And finally, the last screen would display the numbers 0-9 and some immediate commands such as delete, error, SOS, and aknowledge.
 Depending on different button-press combinations, the arduino will interpret different commands.
-For example, my pressing the right button-combination, the device will change from English mode to morse mode, where the user can input morse code and translate it to English.
+For example, by pressing the right button-combination, the device will change from English mode to morse mode, where the user can input morse code and translate it to English.

 ### Justification